Zharay/BitburnerBotnet/README.md

 	- Keep doing work at jobs as you increase in hack skill!
 Every bit helps.
 9. Connect to the darkweb and buy what you can (FTPCrack.exe and relaySMTP.exe)
 	- Doing so will add way more to the botnet!
-10. Upgrade your home computer's RAM to 64GB and set `skipBuyServer = false` in restart-scripts.js and rerun it.
+10. Upgrade your home computer's RAM to 64GB then set `runBuyServer = true` in restart-scripts.js and run it.
 	- Alternatively, just run buy-server.js in your terminal
 11. Buy the rest of the port programs from the darkweb (HTTPWorm.exe = $30m and SQLInject.exe = $250m)
 12. You are practically done.
 The game is now your plaything.

-These are the exact steps I took starting BitNode1.2.
+These are the exact steps I took starting BitNode1.2 without any augmentations.
 9 hours later and the image below is where I am sitting at with my Hack skill at 416 while making $1.38m/sec (and growing)!

 ![9 hours into BitNode1.2](/ss/Screenshot4.jpg)

 ### Long Term Notes
 Eventually you'll notice reduction of threads on your targets.
 This is 100% normal.
 Notice the security levels and money.
 Once you have enough RAM, your botnet can easily maintain a balance where everything is within a sweet spot, constantly generating money for you.
 There is nothing more for you to do except narrow down your targets by increasing minServerMoney and minServerGrowth.

+### Hacking Beyond BN1
+Eventually the game will open up new paths of revenue, different ways to beat the game, and even a new stat.
+However, the one constant that you'll almost always need is a running botnet.
+Whether it is generating money or not, so long as you have every system doing something, you will gain from it.

 # Preface
 Like everyone I started small with the tutorial scripts.
 I wanted everything to be dynamic, with no hard coded server names as I feel that'd defeat the purpose of this whole game ("lol not cheating in a game promoting hacking and embezzlement").
 Once I got something working, I kept asking myself: "Is this efficient enough?"

 By trade I am a Software Engineer, I majored in Computer Science, and have been programming for nearly 20 years.
 It's a habit of mine to look at a problem as ask that question repeatedly.
 So when I finally came round to playing this game, I thought I'd only do it for a few days and move on.
 I was mistaken.

+## The Rules
+Before I begin let me set the ground rules that I am going by as I feel it's relevant as to why the scripts are the way they are:
+1. **Must be efficient.** I don't want scripts that do things in a round about way.
+If it's gonna do something, do it efficiently.
+2. **Must be a script.** Important.
+I do not want classes.
+I do not want importing of scripts.
+I want script kiddie play.
+3. **Must not cheat.** Everything must be dynamic.
+Obtain the data we need with in game functions.
+If we cannot, use hard coding sparingly.
+4. **Must work.** I don't want a single script to do a half job.
+I want them to do the whole job if we can.
+5. **Give credit where it's due.** If someone else has done it and I use it as a base, I give full credits to those people.

 # How it Works
 Ports, a robust coordinator, and the bots that do the leg work.
 Basically a [Master-Server Load Balance network](https://en.wikipedia.org/wiki/Load_balancing_(computing))!